Shahrullo/MultiModelClassification_Age_Gender_Race/README.md

 # MultiModel Classification: Age Gender Race

 One of my side projects for multioutput Convolutional Neural Networks based on Age, Gender and Race prediction model.
 The model is conducted on [PyTorch](https://pytorch.org/) to classify both age ang gender.
-I made a model project with custom CNN that I introduced.
-The model is trained on [Adience unfiltered benchmark](https://talhassner.github.io/home/projects/Adience/Adience-data.html).
+I made a model project with pre-trained model [DenseNet](https://arxiv.org/abs/1608.06993).
+The model is trained on [FairFace benchmark](https://github.com/joojs/fairface).

 ## Prerequisites